 The more we travel, the more we come home filled with exciting stories to tell, but most of our friends questions’ aren’t really related to that time we stayed in a scary under-construction hostel in Riga that offered free nights in exchange for a 10 rating on Booking.
 You know what their questions are?
 How can you afford it?
 How much did it cost?
 New York was the city that raised the most eyebrows: “Did you really not win the lottery?”.
 The (unfortunate) answer is no!
 But the good news is that New York on a budget is possible!
 We are here to give you some answers on a detailed budget of how much we (really!) spent on a week in the Big Apple.

-Everything is converted to € to make it easy to read and compare to the other budget posts we’ll be sharing.
+Everything is in US dollars and converted to € to make it easy to read and compare to the other budget posts we’ll be sharing.
 At the time we visited and considering all costs related to buying currency, our exchange rate was 1$=0,98€.

 We will focus on four main expenses that all trips have in common: Transportation, Accommodation, Food & Drinks and Attractions.
 At the end we’ll add an Extra section to give some details on very specific and personal costs.
 At the end we have prepared a summary of how much we ended up spending per day per person on our time in New York.
 You will know what to expect and be able to plan your visit to New York accordingly.

 We know how important budget is.
 It is absolutely crucial in such an expensive city – trust us!
 However, we’re also very conscious that it’s not everyday you are in New York and there were some experiences we really did not want to miss and ended up splurging on.
 This post is filled with tips on how to save and on what to spend that are useful all year around.
+If you’re concerned about Accommodation, the most expensive part about visiting New York, we have a whole section dedicated to where to stay in the city.
 However, be aware that we visited it in the third week of January.
 First tip: choosing low season is key to finding the best prices!

-moment promotion (we usually have everything planned well ahead of time), but we really wanted to go to the USA while Obama was still POTUS.
+moment promotion (we usually have everything planned well ahead of time), but we never regretted our decision.
 We won’t include our flights in the final summary because they are very specific to our situation and not actually related to the city’s costs.

 All our transportation-related costs (for two):